 Vaccinations and boosters for students are Highly Recommended

 The $500 cost for the academy includes a complete 5 wt.
-Rod Kit, a Box of Flies, a Sling Pack loaded with Fishing Tools and Equipment, Knot Tying Cards, Waterproof Note Book and Fly Fishing Books.
-The students will be given these items on their first day and be responsible for their own gear throughout the academy.
-During their stay at the academy they’ll be given fly fishing information that would take the average fly fisher years to accumulate.
+Echo Rod Kit, a Box of Flies, a Sling Pack loaded with Fishing Tools and Equipment, Knot Tying Cards, Note Book and Fly Fishing Books.
+The students will be given these items on their first day and be responsible for their gear throughout the academy.
+During their stay, they’ll be given fly fishing information that would take the average fly fisher years to accumulate.

 Plenty of time is scheduled for casting practice, fly tying and fishing, which all help to connect the dots and appreciate the true meaning of what is required to maintain and hopefully, improve our fisheries.